 The post-ride pub is an essential part of any bike enthusiast’s life.
 The satisfaction you feel when your legs are sore, heart is pumping and lungs burning after a ride can only be matched by eating something really good followed by some friendly conversation with new friends over classic British food at the local bar or pub in town!

-Now as great as these benefits are, people have asked him, “Cycling can make you into a healthier being, but can it also make you a better doctor?”
+Now as great as these benefits are, people have asked him, “Cycling can make you into a healthier being, but can it also make you a better professional?”
 Well, this is what he feels about it:

-As physicians, we are tasked with the difficult task of balancing work and personal time.
+As professionals, we are tasked with the difficult task of balancing work and personal time.
 With busy schedules that don’t allow for much down-time it can be challenging to find ways in which you’re able get your mind off of things like medical practice or family obligations while still maintaining an healthy lifestyle.
 A few minutes here or there may not seem significant but over extended periods these little breaks become extremely helpful towards relieving stress levels as well improving health!

 The benefits of exercise are many and far-reaching.
 People who work out on a regular basis often report better sleep, stronger interpersonal skills as well as increased productivity than those who don’t go near an exercising machine or participate in any physical activity at all!